1+1 (TV channel): Political projects

-Awards and recognitions

-The brand of the channel has become a traditional sign of quality in Ukrainian TV industry.
-The company's work and separate presenters have been recognized and highly evaluated not only by national specialists and experts in TV production, but also by many international experts and at TV forums.

 Criticism

-In 1999, after 1+1 had been broadcasting on UT-2 24h per day for two years with an appropriate license, the channel sent a claim to the Supreme Court of Ukraine requesting the TV company AITI, who used to hire UT-2 four hours of broadcasting time earlier before, to give up its license as it had stopped its programming for a year.
-In the year 2000 the claim was decided for the 1+1 preference.
+In 1999, after broadcasting on UT-2 for two years with an appropriate license, 1+1 filed a claim with the Supreme Court of Ukraine.
+They requested that AITI, a TV company that had previously rented broadcasting time on UT-2, surrender its license due to a year-long programming halt.
+In 2000, the claim was resolved in favor of 1+1.

 Channel 1+1 has been the subject of continuing criticism during the 2004 presidential election, when it was heavily criticized for twisting information in favor of Viktor Yanukovych (Prime Minister of Ukraine at the time).
 Such behavior was typical for a Ukrainian-wide channel, because all of the media were under heavy pressure from the Administration of the President of President Kuchma.
 Furthermore, critics accused the channel of being part of the Social Democratic Party of Ukraine empire.

 In late November 2004 several journalists left the channel in protest against this pressure and almost all leading presenters had refused to report news.
 Those actions altogether with similar actions on other channels marked the beginning of the Orange revolution.

-In October 2006 Alexander Rodnyansky, the General Producer of Studio 1+1, won a hard appeal process in the Supreme Court of Ukraine, after the court gave ownership of 70% of the company's shares to Ihor Kolomoyskyi, and as he had claimed, in June 2005 there was an agreement signed between himself and Rodnyansky, that 70% of the company's shares were sold to Kolomyyskyy (for ~US$70 million).
+In October 2006 Alexander Rodnyansky, the General Producer of Studio 1+1, won a hard appeal process in the Supreme Court of Ukraine, after the court gave ownership of 70% of the company's shares to Ihor Kolomoyskyi, and as he had claimed, in June 2005 there was an agreement signed between himself and Rodnyansky, that 70% of the company's shares were sold to Kolomyyskyy (for ~US$70 million) in February 2010.

 On the 2014–2015 New Year night the 80th Disco TV program was shown on 1+1.
 Oleg Gazmanov participated in it.
 He is one of the signatories of the petition in support of Russian actions in Crimea and Eastern Ukraine in 2014.
 That caused a scandal in Ukrainian society.
 The National Council on Television and Radio of Ukraine promised to review all facts of violation of broadcast regulations by Ukrainian TV and radio companies on the New Year night.